hoangtuananh97/MetricsCollector/README.md

-Here’s an example of a `README.md` file for your project that includes all the requested sections:

 ---

 # MetricsCollector

 ## Introduction
-This project is designed to [Brief description of the project's purpose].
-It features asynchronous task management using Celery, a Redis backend for message brokering, and SQLite for database storage.
-The application uses decorators to collect function metrics (execution time, call count, and error count) and saves them in the database either when the storage limit is reached or after a fixed interval.
+The **MetricsCollector** project is designed to collect and store function execution metrics.
+It features asynchronous task management using Celery, a Redis backend for storing metrics in memory, and SQLite for long-term storage.
+Metrics such as execution time, call count, and error count are collected and processed either when a set limit is reached or after a fixed time interval.

 ### Key Features:
-- Collects function metrics using decorators.
-- Saves metrics asynchronously via Celery tasks.
+- **Function Metrics Collection**: Automatically collects execution time, call count, and error count for decorated functions.
+- **In-Memory Storage via Redis**: Temporarily stores metrics in Redis for fast access before flushing to the SQLite database.
+- **Asynchronous Task Management**: Uses Celery for asynchronous task processing and periodic metrics saving.
-- Periodically saves metrics even when the storage limit is not reached.
+- **Periodic Metrics Saving**: Periodically saves metrics to the database even if the limit is not reached.
-- Configurable environment variables using `.env`.
-- Dockerized for easy deployment.
+- **Dockerized**: Easily deployable using Docker and Docker Compose for all components (Redis, Celery, and the application).
+- **Configurable Environment Variables**: The project uses a `.env` file for customizable configuration.

 ---

 ## Prerequisites
 Make sure you have the following software installed on your machine:

-- **Python** (Version 3.8 or higher)
+- **Python** (Version 3.11 or higher)
 - **Docker** (Version 20.10 or higher)
 - **Docker Compose** (Version 1.29 or higher)
 - **Redis** (Version 6.0 or higher)